b12io/reading-group/crowd-earnings.md

 * Do Turkers who don't use this plugin have a lower hourly wage by virtue of being less connected?
 That would be sad but not surprising.

 # Questions for B12 to ponder
 * B12 pays experts an order of magnitude more than these rates.
 Still, what can we learn from this paper?
+Are there quick questions we ask experts or interactions we have that go unpaid?
 * How can we reduce task search overhead for workers beyond [StaffBot](http://orchestra.readthedocs.io/en/stable/bots.html#staffbot)?
+* StaffBot only offers a task description when it reaches out to experts.
+What sort of a peak into the deeper task can we offer experts?

+# Notes for the authors
+* Lots of researchers pay bonus post-hoc.
+How do bonus payments factor in?
+Example: during the period studied, DHaas created a quarter million tasks where lion's share of the pay was in bonuses for variable work.
+* Mean/median are reported twice in intro (with and without unpaid work), but are reported in flipped order
+* It feels like there are qualitative buckets of turkers: 1) try it once, 2) hobbyists, 3) use it a lot, 4) sole profession.
+The statistics pooled across all of these groups are less interesting than the statistics per-group.
+A fun to investigate section would include a table with key metrics broken down into these groups.
+Paper #2 :).